We have social distancing, physical distancing, six foot spacing, face masks, schools closed and more.

 - Concluded that only N95 masks, when used properly, work.

-All pandemics eventually end, typically due to herd immunity or vaccines or sometimes the virus mutates to a lesser form.
+All pandemics eventually end, typically due to herd immunity or vaccines or sometimes the virus mutates to a lesser form, or people just get on with their lives.

 States and countries that did well for a few months seem to later do badly eventually.
 And places that did badly, seem to do well eventually.